Nike Air Max: Air Max Scorpion

 Unveiled in 2022, the Air Max Scorpion introduced one of the most radical redesigns in the Air Max family, featuring a full-length Air sole unit engineered using digital tools and data-driven pressure mapping.
 The shoe was designed to maximize step-in comfort, with a Flyknit upper and bold platform aesthetic that signaled a new era in Air Max performance and style.

 Air Max Pulse

 Launched in 2023, the Air Max Pulse combined a sleek, urban-inspired silhouette with updated Air technology tailored for lifestyle comfort.
 It featured a textile-wrapped midsole and a redesigned Air unit that focused on improved underfoot feel and bounce.
 The Pulse was positioned as a versatile model bridging the gap between performance innovation and streetwear fashion.

 Air Max DN

-The Air Max DN, a groundbreaking addition to the iconic Air Max line, was introduced on Air Max Day, March 26, 2024.
+The Air Max DN was introduced on Air Max Day, March 26, 2024.
 This launch not only celebrated the 10th anniversary of Air Max Day but also marked the debut of Nike's future-forward Air technology called Dynamic Air.
 Priced at $160 for adult sizes, the Nike Air Max DN was made available in various colorways, including the standout "All Night" version, across Nike.com and its retail channels for both adults and youth.